pawcoding/Dashboard/README.md

 }
 ```
 #### Example
-You want to change the color of the background to a light grey.
+You want to change the color of the background to light grey.
 Just set the value of `--color-background` to `#bbb` and you are good to go.